-Physical therapists provide services that help relieve pain, restore function, improve mobility, and prevent or limit permanent physical disabilities of patients suffering from injuries or disease.
+Physical therapy is a physical medicine that brings “Motion to Life” by improving mobility and function.
+Physical therapists and physical therapy assistants provide services to help relieve pain, restore function, improve mobility and prevent or limit permanent physical disabilities that can be a result of injury or disease.
 They restore, maintain, and promote overall fitness and health.

-Therapists examine patients' medical histories, test and measure strength, range of motion, balance and coordination, posture and motor function.
-They develop treatment plans describing a treatment strategy, its purpose, and anticipated outcome.
-Treatment often includes exercise for patients who have been immobilized and lack flexibility, strength, or endurance.
-Gait analysis helps physical therapists to better determine a patient's walking or running mechanics.
+Physical Therapists examine patients’ medical histories, test and measure strength, range of motion, balance and coordination, posture and motor function.
+They develop treatment plans describing a treatment strategy, its purpose and the anticipated outcome.
+Treatment often includes exercise for patients who have been immobilized or had surgery and lack flexibility, strength or endurance.
+Manual therapy is often used to reduce pain and increase function and includes massage, myofascial release and joint mobilization of the spine and extremities.
+Our therapists have been trained beyond the usual physical therapy curriculum in “hands-on” treatment strategies to help patients reach their prior level of function in the most timely manner possible.
+Gait analysis is also used to better determine a patient’s walking or running mechanics.
 Orthotics may be prescribed to help correct genetics or misalignments brought about by years of improper posture or misalignment.

-Physical therapists often consult and practice with a variety of other healthcare professionals, such as physicians, nurses, educators, occupational therapists, speech-language pathologists, and audiologists.
+Physical therapists and physical therapy assistants often consult and practice with a variety of healthcare professionals such as physicians, nurses, educators, occupational therapists, speech-language pathologists and audiologists.